Justin-Credible/pac-man-emulator/README.md

   -wr|--writable-rom    Allow memory writes to the ROM address space.
   -d|--debug            Run in debug mode; enables internal statistics and logs useful when debugging.
   -b|--break            Used with debug, will break at the given address and allow single stepping opcode execution (e.g. --break 0x0248)
-  -rs|--reverse-step    Used with debug, allows for single stepping in reverse to rewind opcode execution.
+  -rvs|--reverse-step    Used with debug, allows for single stepping in reverse to rewind opcode execution.
   -a|--annotations      Used with debug, a path to a text file containing memory address annotations for interactive debugging (line format: 0x1234 .... ; Annotation)
 ```